A Failure of $\Pi^1_{n+3}$-Reduction in the Presence of $\Sigma^1_{n+3}$-Separation: Allowable forcings

 \subsection{$\alpha$-allowable forcings}

 The notion of 0-allowable will form the base case of an inductive definition.
-Let $\alpha \ge 0$ be an ordinal and assume we defined already the notion of $\alpha$-allowable.
-Then we can inductively define the notion of $\alpha+1$-allowable as follows.
+Let $\alpha \ge 0$ be an ordinal and assume we defined already the notion of $\alpha$-allowable relative to a bookkeeping $F$ and a set $E$.
+For $0$-allowable we define the set $E$ to be empty.
+Then we can inductively define the notion of $\alpha+1$-allowable with respect to $E$ and $F$ as follows.